Isak Karlsson

 • In the role's final year, initiated the LLM-based institutional-knowledge agent described above — now continuing in the current role.

-Systems Engineer · Raytheon Missiles & Defense, Tucson, AZ Sep 2018 – Oct 2022
+Systems Engineer · Raytheon Missiles & Defense Sep 2018 – Oct 2022

 Lead engineer across AI/ML efforts: object detection and classification in SAR and IR imagery, edge-processor development and integration (NVIDIA Tegra), reinforcement learning for large-scale swarm autonomy, and learning-to-optimize for combinatorial problems in distributed systems.
 Instructor for Raytheon's Advanced Technical Education Program (reinforcement learning).